+I would like to log in from a new computer.
 Can I add a new ssh key?

 How much storage do I have for my account?

 We do not impose storage limits.
 However, it is recommended that users not use their accounts as primary storage.
-Further, we do not back up the storage on the system, so we strongly recommend transfering your code, data, and any other important files to another machine for backup.
+Further, we do not back up the storage on the system, so we strongly recommend transferring your code, data, and any other important files to another machine for backup.

 How do I set/change my password?

 You most likely do not need to set a password.
 If you have an active MIT Kerberos or login from another University, you can most likely log in using your institution's credentials.
 On the Supercloud Web Portal Login page, select the middle option "MIT Touchstone/InCommon Federation".
 You may have to select your institution from the dropdown list, which should take you to your institution's login page.
 After you log in, you should see the Portal main page.
 If you have trouble logging in this way, please contact us and we can help.

 If you cannot log in using "MIT Touchstone/InCommon Federation", we may set you up with a password.
 If you have not yet reset your password, or remember your previous password, then follow the instructions on the Web Portal page.
 If you have previously set your password and cannot remember it, contact us and we will help you reset your password.

 New accounts are created with a small starting resource allocation.
 Once you have completed the Practical HPC course see the Getting Started page for instructions on how to update to the standard allocation.
 The starting and standard allocations are listed on the Systems and Software page.